MatheusMartinsR/MatheusMartinsR/README.md

 ### 👨🏻‍💻 About me:

-I'm 20 years old, from São Paulo and currently seeking internship opportunities in the technology field.
+I'm 20 years old, from São Paulo and currently interning at Scicrop.

--🌱 I’m currently studying and improving my skills in TypeScript, Nest.js and JAVA.
+-🌱 I’m currently studying and improving my skills in Django.

 -👯 Student at FIAP and Alura.